stuycs-gh-classrooms/09-nextcs-p01-super-saiyans-of-oblock/README.md

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.

-Different enemy types, pausing
+Different enemy types, pausing, scaling enemy stats, endless waves of enemies

 ### Array Usage
 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- stores background stars

 2D Array:
-- YOUR ANSWER HERE
+- Stores enemy ships in a grid pattern

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- UP DOWN LEFT RIGHT: player movement
+- SPACE: shoot
+- R: Reset
+- P: Pause

 Mouse Control:
 - Mouse movement: